andrewalumkal/SQLRoboFailover/README.md

 All in one solution to failover AlwaysOn Availability Groups in SQL Server.

-Functions to run health checks, failover all availability groups, complete post failover health checks, set AG replicas to sync / async modes.
+Functions to run comprehensive health checks, failover availability groups, set AG replicas to sync / async modes.
 Can be combined with the [Update-DbaInstance](https://docs.dbatools.io/#Update-DbaInstance) function for a fully automated patching solution.

 Requires the `SqlServer` module.
 Optional: Install [dbatools](https://dbatools.io/) module for patching functionality.